Liposuction Consultation : 10 Important Questions To ask

 During your initial consultation:

-The major complications of liposuction are shock and embolism, which are very rare.
+The major complications of Liposuction surgery are shock and embolism, which are very rare.
 These risks can be prevented if the necessary precautions are taken.
 Complications include asymmetry, irregularity, and discoloration of the skin that can be completely corrected.

 Liposuction is not an effective way to treat cellulite.
 Although by reducing the volume of fat in certain areas, removing the fibrous bands (septa), and helping to empty the lymph nodes, significant improvements can be made in reducing cellulite, they do not completely disappear.
 Mild cellulite may disappear after liposuction, although important areas of cellulite are not affected.